Bloating

 - Can stress make me bloated?

 - Yes, reliably.
-Stress slows gut motility and increases visceral sensitivity, which means the same volume of gas feels more uncomfortable.
+Stress alters gut motility and increases visceral sensitivity, which means the same volume of gas feels more uncomfortable.
 This is one reason bloating tends to spike during exam weeks, hard work cycles, and periods of bad sleep.

 - Is bloating the same as gas?